geoffreyweal/ORCA_Mechanism_Procedure/README.md

 ### What to do if you have more than one reactant (or product)

-Sometime if you have more reactant (or product), you may also need to obtain the energy of the reactants (or products) when they are separated.
-Sometimes you can just calculate these separately as their own ORCA calculations.
-However, for system involving metals in particular, it is a good idea to check if there is a transition state for a metal coordinating to a ligand.
+Sometimes if you have more reactant (or product), you may also need to obtain the energy of the reactants (or products) when they are separated.
+Often you can just calculate these separately as their own ORCA calculations.
+However, for systems involving metals in particular, it is a good idea to check if there is a transition state for a metal coordinating to a ligand.
 There probably should not be, but is good to check.
 In this case, read the [ORCA Coalesce Reactants Procedure](https://github.com/geoffreyweal/ORCA_Coalesce_Reactants_Procedure) tutorial to understand how to check this.

 ### Outputs from ORCA